CaliKane/ScriptObservatory/README.md

 Here are some steps that have been made to make this process as trustworthy as possible:
  - The connection from you to the remote upload server will always be [encrypted using SSL/TLS](https://www.ssllabs.com/ssltest/analyze.html?d=scriptobservatory.org).
- - No IP addresses or User IDs are ever recorded in the database or logged on the server.
+ - No IP addresses or User IDs are ever recorded in the database.
  - The source code for both the client and the server will always be available for you to review.
 (See the [chrome-extension/](https://github.com/andy11/ScriptObservatory/tree/master/chrome-extension)